 In vitro the rate of catalysis (rate of substrate consumption or product formation) can be quantified by chromatographic, spectroscopic or fluorescence methods.
 Optimal probes for in vivo studies have a product which is trapped within the site of the enzyme activity.
-Alternatively, the concentration of the enzyme can be measured using probes which are bound to the active site of the enzyme but are not catalysed (inhibitors), using quantification techniques similar to the receptor binding assays.
+Alternatively, the concentration of the enzyme can be measured using probes which are bound to the active site of the enzyme but are not catalysed (reversible or irreversible inhibitors), using quantification techniques similar to the receptor binding assays.
 Third option is to label enzyme activators/inhibitors which have a binding pocket separate from the active site in the enzyme molecule, for example glucokinase activators for imaging glucokinase enzyme in the pancreas and liver.

 Quantification using PET

 In in vivo PET studies the original substrate (tracer) and the product can only be separated mathematically from the kinetic radioactivity concentration curves.